zelosleone/pixi-build-backends/docs/backends/pixi-build-rattler-build.md

 - **Type**: `String` (path)
 - **Default**: Not set
+- **Target Merge Behavior**: Not allowed - Cannot have target specific value

 If specified, internal build state and debug information will be written to this directory.
 Useful for troubleshooting build issues.